Submit a Review & Earn an Amazon Gift Card

 Romero-Picó et al (2013) Hypothalamic κ-opioid receptor modulates the orexigenic effect of ghrelin.
 Circulation 38 1296 PMID: 23348063

-Tzeng et al (2011) Myricetin Ameliorates Defective Post-Receptor Insulin Signaling via β-Endorphin Signaling in the Skeletal Muscles of Fructose-Fed Rats.
+Tzeng et al (2011) Myricetin Ameliorates Defective Post-Receptor Ins Signaling via β-Endorphin Signaling in the Skeletal Muscles of Fructose-Fed Rats.
 Evid Based Complement Alternat Med 2011 150752 PMID: 21785619

 Do you know of a great paper that uses β-Funaltrexamine hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Written by Sonia Tucci, Lynsay Kobelis and Tim Kirkham, this review provides a synopsis of the increasing number of peptides that have been implicated in appetite regulation and energy homeostasis; putative roles of the major peptides are outlined and compounds available from Tocris are listed.